Kansas Travel Guide

 The northeastern portion of the state, extending from the eastern border to Junction City and from the Nebraska border to south of Johnson County is home to more than 1.5 million people in the Kansas City (Kansas portion), Manhattan, Lawrence, and Topeka metropolitan areas.
 Overland Park, a young city incorporated in 1960, has the largest population and the largest land area in the county.

 To the west, nearly a quarter million people reside in the Topeka metropolitan area.
 Topeka is the state capital and home to Washburn University and Washburn Institute of Technology.
 Built at a Kansas River crossing along the old Oregon Trail, this historic city has several nationally registered historic places.
-Further westward along Interstate 70 and the Kansas River is Junction City with its historic limestone and brick buildings and nearby Fort Riley, well known as the home to the U.S. Army's 1st Infantry Division (nicknamed "the Big Red One").
-A short distance away, the city of Manhattan is home to Kansas State University, the second-largest public university in the state and the nation's oldest land-grant university, dating back to 1863.
-South of the campus, Aggieville dates back to 1889 and is the state's oldest shopping district of its kind.

 In south-central Kansas, the Wichita metropolitan area is home to more than 600,000 people.
 Wichita is the largest city in the state in terms of both land area and population.
 'The Air Capital' is a major manufacturing center for the aircraft industry and the home of Wichita State University.
 Before Wichita was 'The Air Capital' it was a Cowtown.
 With a number of nationally registered historic places, museums, and other entertainment destinations, it has a desire to become a cultural mecca in the Midwest.
-Wichita's population growth has grown by double digits and the surrounding suburbs are among the fastest growing cities in the state.

 Westward along the Interstate, the city of Russell, traditionally the beginning of sparsely-populated northwest Kansas, was the base of former U.S. Senator Bob Dole and the boyhood home of U.S. Senator Arlen Specter.
-The city of Hays is home to Fort Hays State University and the Sternberg Museum of Natural History, and is the largest city in the northwest.

 Dodge City, famously known for the cattle drive days of the late 19th century, was built along the old Santa Fe Trail route.
-The city of Liberal is located along the southern Santa Fe Trail route.

 The rock band Kansas was formed in the state capital of Topeka, the hometown of several of the band's members.